newhavenrb/conferences/Taming-the-Kraken-How-Operations-enables-developer-productivity.md

     * Scripting + Capistrano
     * Chef/Puppet, etc
 * Chef
     * (Basics of chef here; going to leave that for someone else.
-Links welcome!)
+Links welcome!
+TODO)
     * Runs continually against nodes
     * Can use locally with `vagrant`
     * They have a "Hobo Jungle" for vagrant files (instead of their app's code)
+* CI
+    * They use Jenkins
+    * Green Screen (see their github -- TODO add link)

 ### From @james_gary